-Now, in general rho A u at x plus delta x is not the same as rho A u at x.
-All though A is same, if you assume that that the cube area is not changing, but rho and u in general are not same.
-So, first of all, what is A?
-A is equal to in this face delta y times delta z.
-Here also, A is delta y delta z.
-So, the mass flow, mass in at x is rho A sorry rho u times delta y delta z evaluated at x.
-Mass out at is rho u delta y delta z at plus delta x, this in general not the same as the quantity rho u at x.
+So first of all, what is A?
+A is equal to in this face delta y times delta z; here also A is delta y delta z.
+So the mass flow, mass in at x is rho A, rho u times delta y delta z evaluated at x.
+Mass out at is rho u delta y delta z at x plus delta x.
+This in general not the same as the quantity rho u at x, but you can use what is called Taylor expansion or Taylor's series expansion.
+To find out what is rho u at x plus delta x, this is rho u evaluated at x plus d dx of rho u, evaluated at x times delta x plus half d dx square d square x dx square times delta x square plus so on.